Adelaide Beach Management Review Options Shortlist

 What are the next steps?

-The Adelaide Beach Management Review Independent Advisory Panel will consider your feedback as part of finalising its advice to government on feasible coastal management options.
+The Adelaide Beach Management Review Independent Advisory Panel considered community feedback as part of finalising its advice to government on feasible coastal management options.

 • This survey allows you to provide feedback on as many or as few of the options as you like.